-The Rebbe of ten discussed the association between Shavuos and the three shepherds of the Jewish people: Moshe Rabbeinu, Dovid Hamelech, and the Baal Shem Tov:

-"As is known, Shavuos is associated with Moshe Rabbeinu, who received the Torah at Sinai, and with Dovid Hamelech and the Baal Shem Tov.
-For Shavuos marks the hillula (yahrtzeit) of Dovid Hamelech57 ... and also of the hillula of the Baal Shem Tov.
-(In a way, we can consider Shavuos the hillula of Moshe Rabbeinu as well, because at the giving of the Torah, the souls of all Jews flew out of their bodies [when Hashem spoke the first two of the Ten Commandments], and they were then revived with the dew of the Resurrection.
+Today's Hayom Yom records that "The Baal Shem Tov passed away on Wednesday, the first day of Shavuos, 5520 (1760) and is interred in Mezhibuzh.
+The Alter Rebbe commented on the fact that this occurred on Wednesday by paraphrasing Chazal: 'On the fourth day the luminaries were taken away....'
+THREE LEADERS The Rebbe of ten discussed the association between Shavuos and the three shepherds of the Jewish people: Moshe Rabbeinu, Dovid Hamelech, and the Baal Shem Tov: "As is known, Shavuos is associated with Moshe Rabbeinu, who received the Torah at Sinai, and with Dovid Hamelech and the Baal Shem Tov.
+For Shavuos marks the hillula (yahrtzeit) of Dovid Hamelech ... and also the hillula of the Baal Shem Tov.
+(In a way, we can consider Shavuos the hillula of Moshe Rabbeinu as well, because at the giving of the Torah, the souls of all Jews flew out of their bodies [when Hashem spoke the first two of the Ten Commandments, and they were then revived with the dew of the Resurrection.
 This certainly occurred to every Jew without exception, young and old alike ... and even to Moshe Rabbeinu.
-Therefore, Moshe's soul left his body on this day as well, which is the concept of a hillula.)"58

-THE ALTER REBBE & SHAVUOS

-The Alter Rebbe would particularly cherish the Yom Tov of Shavuos.
+Therefore, Moshe's soul left his body on this day as well, which is the concept of a hillula.)"66 THE ALTER REBBE & SHAVUOS The Alter Rebbe would particularly cherish the Yom Tov of Shavuos.